isomerpages/moe-presbyterianhigh/_dsa-exercise/DSA STEM.md

 **Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.**

 The selection criteria and process for the talent areas will be updated by early Jun.
-For more information on DSA-Sec, please refer to the MOE website at [https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)
+For more information on DSA-Sec, please refer to the MOE website at&nbsp;[https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)

-Students successfully allocated to their DSA-Sec schools will **NOT be allowed to participate in the annual S1 Posting to opt for secondary schools** , and are expected to honour the commitment to the allocated DSA-Sec school for the entire duration of the programme.
+Students successfully allocated to their DSA-Sec schools will&nbsp;**NOT be allowed to participate in the annual S1 Posting to opt for secondary schools**&nbsp;, and are expected to honour the commitment to the allocated DSA-Sec school for the entire duration of the programme.

-They will also **NOT be allowed to transfer to another school** after the release of the PSLE results.
+They will also&nbsp;**NOT be allowed to transfer to another school**&nbsp;after the release of the PSLE results.

 ##### DSA TIMELINE 2022